Clinical Art Therapy MA (CE)

 1 March 2026 – 30 June 2026

-Who is the course aimed at?
+Who is this programme aimed at?

-Who is the course aimed at?
+Who is this programme aimed at?

-The part-time university course Clinical Art Therapy MA (CE) is aimed at those interested in art therapy who can demonstrate a bachelor’s degree (or an equivalent degree comprising at least 180 ECTS credits or completed training in an artistic, educational, social or health profession at NQR/EQR level 6) and who wish to work in the future with visual arts and creative methods, for example in social, special and therapeutic education, rehabilitation and social psychiatry.
+The part-time programme Clinical Art Therapy MA (CE) is aimed at those interested in art therapy who can demonstrate a bachelor’s degree (or an equivalent degree comprising at least 180 ECTS credits or completed training in an artistic, educational, social or health profession at NQR/EQR level 6) and who wish to work in the future with visual arts and creative methods, for example in social, special and therapeutic education, rehabilitation and social psychiatry.

 Application and admission